outdoorbits/case-for-little-backup-box/README.md

 # Case for little backup box

-This project provides a housing for little backup box based on a Raspberry Pi 4.<br>
+This project provides a housing for little backup box based on a Raspberry Pi 4B or Raspberry Pi 5.<br>
 It is based on a 3D drawing on the <a href="https://www.freecad.org">freeCAD</a> platform.
 This drawing can be easily adjusted using an integrated table of dimensions.<br>
 <br>
 <br>